Locality and Centrality: The Variety ZG

 With Claim~\ref{clm:gap}, it is now easy to show Lemma~\ref{lem:choosengen}:

 \begin{proof}[Proof of Lemma~\ref{lem:choosengen}] Let $n$ be the value given by Claim~\ref{clm:gap} when taking $d \colonequals 2\card{\Sigma}$ and $m' \colonequals (m+1)m$.

-Now consider any pair of words $u_1, u_2 \in \Sigma^*$.
+Let us consider any pair of words $u_1, u_2 \in \Sigma^*$.
 Let $T$ be the $d$-tuple of the letter occurrences of~$u_1$, followed by those of~$u_2$.
 The statement of Claim~\ref{clm:gap} ensures that there exists an integer~$n'$ with $n' \geq m' > m > 0$ such that, when using $n'$ as the rare-frequent threshold, the total number of rare letters in~$u_1$ plus in~$u_2$ is $\leq \frac{n'}{m'}$.